|Table of contents|

 The Munchkin cat is named after the Munchkins from the 1939 movie The Wizard of Oz.

 The Munchkin is a medium sized cat with shorter than average legs.
-The front legs are around 3 inches long, the rear are somewhat longer.
+The front legs are around 3 inches long, the rear legs are somewhat longer.
 Everything else about the Munchkin is proportional to the average sized cat.
 Care must be taken with outcrossing to avoid bowing of the legs in the breed.

 It is still somewhat difficult to define a type as they are outcrossed to domestics, which themselves come in a variety of shapes and sizes.